 Building your company’s cyber resilience is a key component of mounting a successful incident response.
 Cyber resilient companies can quickly make moves that enable them to isolate intrusions, minimize damage and keep functioning in any conditions.
-They also have a better eye on compliance and data handling practices which enables them to spot and fix vulnerabilities efficiently.
+Unfortunately, 1 in 3 companies isn’t taking advantage of this simple method for boosting their cyber resilience.

 The Best Way to Respond to An Incident is to Never Have One at All

 Why take the chance that a phishing email will cause a massive disaster for your business?
 Stop phishing immediately with Graphus – the most simple, automated and affordable phishing defense available today.

 Graphus layers security for more protection with three powerful shields.

 - TrustGraph uses more than 50 separate data points to analyze incoming messages completely before allowing them to pass into employee inboxes.
 TrustGraph also learns from each analysis it completes, adding that information to its knowledge base to continually refine your protection and keep learning without human intervention.

 - EmployeeShield adds a bright, noticeable box to messages that could be dangerous, notifying staffers of unexpected communications that may be undesirable and empowering staffers to report that message with one click for administrator inspection.